jamesrhester/PyFormatTransformer/nx_format_adapter.py.rst

 the form of a python dictionary, has unique nodes at each level corresponding to the unique values found in each supplied array.
 The construction is such that the final leaf of the tree will be an array of elements.
-As NeXus allows a sequence of three values to be interpreted as a single vector value, rather than a sequence of values, we should remove a dimension from those elements that represent a single vector rather than a sequence of (3) values.
+As NeXus allows a sequence of three values to be interpreted as a single vector value (rather than a sequence of values), we should remove a dimension from those elements that represent a single vector rather than a sequence of (3) values.
 Trees created by this routine and get_sub_tree encapsulate these vectors in an extra layer; on output of such trees, this layer is removed if an ordering key is not used. ::

         def create_tree(self,start_arrays,current_depth=0, max_depth=None):
             """Return a tree created by partitioning each array into unique elements, with each subsequent array being the next level in the tree.
-When the final arrays have end_length elements the partitioning stops.
 Each element in start_arrays is a two-element tuple ([values], units). """ check_len = set([len(a) for a in start_arrays]) if check_len != set([2]):